acemod/ACE3/docs/wiki/framework/fire-framework.md

 ## 1. Events

-Events are only called on the server.
-Use `CBA_fnc_globalEvent` to call.
+Use `CBA_fnc_globalEvent` to use the following features.
+Events are defined only on the server in the system so you don't need to worry about this running multiple times for a global call.

 ### 1.1 Adding a new fire source